-Sheldon frequently wears T-shirts with the characters or symbols of Green Lantern, the Flash, or the old TV show The Greatest American Hero.
+Sheldon frequently wears T-shirts with the characters or symbols of Green Lantern, the Flash, or the old TV show The Greatest American Hero (1981).
 The shirts from the "Green Lantern" comic book series are various colors with a corresponding symbol, with each color representing a different corps of heroes or villains (e.g. Red Lanterns, Orange Lanterns, etc).
-In the comics each color also represents an emotion, thus possibly giving the viewer a clue to Sheldon's temperament for the day.
+In the comics, each color also represents an emotion, thus possibly giving the viewer a clue to Sheldon's temperament for the day.

-Floors 2, 3, and 4 of Sheldon and Leonard's apartment building are the same set just re-dressed for each scene.
+Floors two, three, and four of Sheldon and Leonard's apartment building are the same set just re-dressed for each scene.
 This can be seen in the fact that the scuff marks on the moulding are identical on each level as they walk up the stairs.

-Each of the male characters has a signature clothing article worn in virtually every episode: Sheldon - t-shirts worn over long-sleeve shirts; Leonard - hoodies worn over a T-shirt and under a jacket; Raj - sweater-vest worn over a shirt and usually under some type of outerwear; Howard - turtlenecks/dickies worn under some type of outerwear.
-Howard usually has a pin on the left side of his turtleneck collar of the head of a "Space Alien", and he wears large belt buckles.
+Each of the male characters has a signature clothing article that is worn in virtually every episode: Sheldon: t-shirts worn over long-sleeve shirts; Leonard: hoodies worn over a T-shirt and under a jacket; Raj: sweater-vest worn over a shirt and usually under some type of outerwear; Howard: dickie worn under some type of outerwear.
+Howard usually has a pin on the left side of his dickie of the head of a space alien, and he wears large belt buckles.

 The opening cast shot always features the series' regulars enjoying dinner together.
-The opening cast credits cast shot in seasons two through four, for instance, depict Howard, Raj, Leonard, Penny and Sheldon, on what appears to be "pizza night."
+The opening cast credits cast shot in seasons two through four, for instance, depict Howard, Raj, Leonard, Penny, and Sheldon, on what appears to be pizza night.
 However, Leonard is seen holding a plate with a white meat and some type of vegetable, such as asparagus spears.
 This is apparently a reference to his lactose intolerance, which would make him adverse to pizza.
-Amy and Bernadette were added to the shot starting in season 6, even though both had been regulars on the show since season 4.
+Amy and Bernadette were added to the shot starting in season six, even though both had been regulars on the show since season four.

 Penny was an add-on from a different sitcom concept.
 She had been originally envisioned as Katie, a more cynical, hard-drinking, streetwise girl who worked at a makeup salon.
 In the original unaired pilot, she was played by Amanda Walsh.